reflectoring/reflectoring.github.io/_posts/2021-05-14-Spring-Boot-TestConfiguration.md

 ## Introducing the `@TestConfiguration` Annotation

-We use [`@TestConfiguration`](https://docs.spring.io/spring-boot/docs/current/api/org/springframework/boot/test/context/TestConfiguration.html) to create configurations for our tests.
-We use this capability for applying customizations for abstracting the external dependencies and run our test in a standalone environment.
+We use [`@TestConfiguration`](https://docs.spring.io/spring-boot/docs/current/api/org/springframework/boot/test/context/TestConfiguration.html) to create or customize beans for our tests.
+By using the `@TestConfiguration`, we can eliminate the need of having one or more complex bean dependencies in the standalone test environment and run them independently.

 We can best understand the `@TestConfiguration` annotation by first looking at the `@Configuration` annotation which is the parent annotation it inherits from.